serverless/blog/posts/2020-03-13-ultimte-guide-aws-http-apis.md

 # Key Differences, Limitations, and Workarounds

 In addition to all the great new benefits, there's some key differences to keep in mind.
 Some of these differences may be irrelevant.
 Others might be something that prevent you from using the new HTTP APIs.
-Here's a bulleted list of key changes and differences.
-In some of these, I'll include potential workarounds and alternatives for those who may be impacted:
+AWS has several tables with different support or unsupported features of the HTTP APIs [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html).
+So let's take a look at some of the key changes and differences between the two.
+When looking at some of these differences I'll include potential workarounds or alternatives:

 - No support for usage plans and API Keys
 - No wildcard subdomains